RubbishNZ/5DS-Website/README.md

 ## Branding

-Project copy and UI are branded as “Aviora”.
-Update content in `src/pages` as needed.
+Project copy and UI should reflect the 5DS brand.
+Update content as needed.

 ## License